m1ch3lcl/node-binary-search-tree/README.md

 bst.delete(18, 'world');   // bst.search(18) will now give ['hello']
 ```

-There are three optional parameters you can pass the BST constructor, allowing you to enforce a key-uniqueness constraint, use a custom function to compare keys and use a custom function to check whether values are equal.
+There are four optional parameters you can pass the BST constructor, allowing you to enforce a key-uniqueness constraint, use a custom function to compare keys and use a custom function to check whether values are equal.
 These parameters are all passed in an object.

 ### Uniqueness